Human microbiome: Bacteria

-Commensals vs pathogens mechanism.
-Mechanisms underlying the inflammation in COPD.
-Airway epithelium has complex structure: consists of at least seven diverse cell types interacting with each other by means of tight junctions.
-Moreover, epithelial calls can deliver the signals into the underlying tissues taking part in the mechanisms of innate and adaptive immune defence.
-The key transmitters of the signals are dendritic cells.
-Once pathogenic bacterium (e.g., S. pneumoniae, P. aeruginosa) has activated particular pattern recognition receptors on/in epithelial cells, the proinflammatory signaling pathways are activated.
+Commensals vs pathogens mechanism, underlying the inflammation in COPD.
+Airway epithelium has a complex structure, consisting of at least seven diverse cell types interacting with each other by means of tight junctions.
+Epithelial cells can deliver some signals into the underlying tissues, taking part in the mechanisms of innate and adaptive immune defence, but the key transmitters of these signals are dendritic cells.
+Once a pathogenic bacterium (e.g., S. pneumoniae, P. aeruginosa) has activated particular pattern recognition receptors on/in epithelial cells, the proinflammatory signaling pathways are activated.
 This results mainly in IL-1, IL-6 and IL-8 production.
-These cytokines induce the chemotaxis to the site of infection in its target cells (e.g., neutrophils, dendritic cells and macrophages).
-On the other hand, representatives of standard microbiota cause only weak signaling preventing the inflammation.
+These cytokines induce chemotaxis to the site of infection in their target cells (e.g., neutrophils, dendritic cells, and macrophages).
+On the other hand, representatives of standard microbiota cause only weak signaling, which does not induce inflammation.
 The mechanism of distinguishing between harmless and harmful bacteria on the molecular as well as on physiological levels is not completely understood.

 Populations of microbes (such as bacteria and yeasts) inhabit the skin and mucosal surfaces in various parts of the body.
 Their role forms part of normal, healthy human physiology, however if microbe numbers grow beyond their typical ranges (often due to a compromised immune system) or if microbes populate (such as through poor hygiene or injury) areas of the body normally not colonized or sterile (such as the blood, or the lower respiratory tract, or the abdominal cavity), disease can result (causing, respectively, bacteremia/sepsis, pneumonia, and peritonitis).